 Overall, elective course offerings have been developed along two thrusts.
 First, the department has attempted to offer at least one graduate CHE elective every semester.
 (Also, students are allowed to take electives from other departments as interest and research needs dictate.)
 Second, the department has engaged the faculty to pilot and build new state-of-the-art courses and formally process the curricula to appear in the graduate catalog.
-To achieve this outcome, any faculty simply needs to discuss at a department meeting the desire to make a course "permanent" and to work with the Research and Graduate Program Coordinator and the office staff to complete a memo that is routed from the committee, via the Chair, to the college Graduate Executive Committee, and then to the Graduate Studies Executive Committee for final approval and implementation in the graduate catalog.
-The CHE 6140: Physics of Transport course (which is now considered a core as indicated above) had been offered three times during the recent past as a special topics course (listed as CHE 6810), and through this process, it was officially established as a permanent course during 2017.
+To achieve this outcome, any faculty simply needs to discuss at a department meeting the desire to make a course "permanent" and to work with the Graduate Program

+Coordinator and the office staff to complete a memo that is routed from the committee, via the Chair, to the college Graduate Executive Committee, and then to the Graduate Studies Executive Committee for final approval and implementation in the graduate catalog.
+The CHE 6140: Physics of Transport course (which is now considered a core as indicated above) was officially established as a permanent course during 2017.
 Ultimately, through discussions in the department, this course is recognized as a preparatory course for the Advanced Kinetics course and as a critical course for any graduate students who do not have an undergraduate degree in CHE, thus supporting its approval as a core course in the curriculum.
-With only a few exceptions owing to other student needs, the Research and Graduate Program Coordinator advises new graduate students to take the CHE 6140 course during their first semester in preparation for the Advanced Kinetics course in the subsequent spring semester.
+With only a few exceptions owing to other student needs, the Graduate Program Coordinator advises new graduate students entering in the fall semester to take the CHE 6140 course during their first semester (if it is offered) in preparation for the Advanced Kinetics course in the subsequent spring semester.
 Some students also or alternatively complete the Intermediate Fluid Dynamics course if the student's research is focused in this area of the discipline.

 As new electives create additional opportunities to align courses in a way that enhances performance on research projects, complementary approaches are also being pursued.
-For example, to further increase the research experience for MS students, discussions have ensued regarding the possibility of reducing the number of formal courses and increasing the amount of time dedicated to research.
-Discussions on this topic are preliminary but represent an important focus area for consideration in the near term.
+For example, to further increase the research experience for MS students, discussions have occurred in the past regarding the possibility of reducing the number of formal courses and increasing the amount of time dedicated to research.
+Discussions on this topic have stalled though still represent a focus area for consideration.

 Courses are offered in a sequence and time frame that is compatible with student progression towards meeting degree objectives.
-To help ensure that this is the case, frequent meetings occur between the

-Research and Graduate Program Coordinator and the Department Chair.
-In some of these meetings, the two discuss course needs, which take into account the number of students who might be needing a given class plus the goal that the department offers at least one of the required courses each semester.
-(Note: As indicated above, MATH 5510 is offered every semester [including summers] by faculty in the Department of Mathematics).
+To help ensure that this is the case, communications occur between the Graduate Program Coordinator and the Department Chair.
+In some of these, the two discuss course needs, which take into account the number of students who might be needing a given class.
+(Note: As indicated above, MATH 5510 is offered every semester [including summers] by faculty in the Department of Mathematics.).
 Elective courses within and outside the department are also offered at a frequency to ensure that course availability is not an impediment to graduation.
-Core CHE courses are typically offered once each academic year with a summary provided in the table below.
+Core CHE courses are typically offered once each academic year with a summary provided in the table below (Note: On a rare occasion, it is possible that one of the core CHE courses does not need to be offered during a semester.).

-Schedule of Core Graduate Courses Offered by the CHE Program (Fall 2014 - Spring 2019)
+Schedule of Core Graduate Courses Offered by the CHE Program (Fall 2013 - Spring 2021)

-Core Courses F'14 Sp'15 F'15 Sp'16 F'16 Sp'17 F'17 Sp'18 F'18 Sp'19
+Core Courses F'13 Sp'14 F'14 Sp'15 F'15 Sp'16 F'16 Sp'17 F'17 Sp'18 F'18 Sp'19 F'19 Sp'20 F'20 Sp'21

-CHE 6010 Х Х Х Х

-CHE/ME 6040 Х Х Х Х Х

-CHE 6810/6140 HE 6810/6140 X X X

-CHE 6210 Х Х Х Х Х Х
+CHE 6010 Χ Χ Χ Χ Χ Χ

+CHE/ME 6040 Χ Χ Χ Χ Χ Χ Χ

+CHE 6810/6140 Χ Χ Χ Χ Χ Χ

+CHE 6210 Χ Χ Χ Χ Χ Χ Χ